 This sporty Bulgari Endurer Chronosprint (Ref.
 BRE56BSVDCHS) is among the latest creations of the Swiss-based watchmaking house Daniel Roth that was acquired by Bulgari about a dozen years ago and was pretty recently completely absorbed by the Italian brand.
 Officially presented to the world at the Baselworld 2012, the refreshed timekeeper sports the same movement and heroically proportioned body, but now features a slightly different finish to its dial.

 The signature feature of this watch is, of course, its charismatic face with the signature off-centered hours and minutes and a combined chronograph indicator with the hour and minute hands sharing the same sub-dial at 6 o’clock.

 The combined chronograph not only makes it easier to measure long time intervals (it lacks the usual seconds hand, so measuring short periods is out of the question) but also allows the watchmakers to increase its diameter (and thus enhance its legibility), while at the same time makes the dial a lot more laconic and sober.
 Another nice touch of this technical solution is an extra space for the extra-large calendar window.

-The first thing that you may notice about the Bvlgari Endurer Chronosprint is the lack of chronograph push-buttons on their rightful places at 2 and 4 o’clock.
+The first thing that you may notice about the Bvlgari Endurer Chronosprint is the lack of chronograph push-buttons in their rightful places at 2 and 4 o’clock.

-Well, the first of all, this is a “monopusher” chronograph (which means that it can be started, stopped and reset with a single push-piece), which makes it a lot easier to operate per se.
+Well, first of all, this is a “monopusher” chronograph (which means that it can be started, stopped, and reset with a single push-piece), which makes it a lot easier to operate per se.

 The second thing is that the chronograph pusher is moved from its usual position on the right to a place between 7 and 8 o’clock.
 Not only this position is less prominent making the watch look even more discrete, but it is also convenient (at least, for a right-handed person) since you can push the button with the thumb of your right hand while using your index finger to better hold the watch.